mne-tools/mne-hfo/doc/index.rst

 Motivation
 ----------

-A graph, or network, provides a mathematically intuitive representation of data with some sort of relationship between items.
-For example, a social network can be represented as a graph by considering all participants in the social network as nodes, with connections representing whether each pair of individuals in the network are friends with one another.
-Naively, one might apply traditional statistical techniques to a graph, which neglects the spatial arrangement of nodes within the network and is not utilizing all of the information present in the graph.
-In this package, we provide utilities and algorithms designed for the processing and analysis of graphs with specialized graph statistical algorithms.
+High-frequency oscillations are events that clinicians hypothesize to be related to the epileptogenic zone.
+They have also been observed in other physiological processes.
+They are loosely defined as oscillations in a "high-frequency band" that are greater then some baseline according to a metric.
+For example, the Line Length HFO detector, uses the ``line length`` metric of the time-series signal to determine if a certain channel epoch is an HFO or not.
+In this package, we provide utilities and algorithms for detecting HFOs that have been proposed in the literature.
+In addition, we formulate the design of the package to be closely tied with ``scikit-learn``, ``mne-python``, and the ``BIDS`` data specification.
+These design choices make the algorithms easy to tune, easy to use, and the results easy to share.

 Python
 ------

 Python is a powerful programming language that allows concise expressions of network algorithms.
-Python has a vibrant and growing ecosystem of packages that graspologic uses to provide more features such as numerical linear algebra and plotting.
-In order to make the most out of graspologic you will want to know how to write basic programs in Python.
+Python has a vibrant and growing ecosystem of packages that mne-hfo uses to provide more features such as numerical linear algebra and plotting.
+In order to make the most out of mne-hfo you will want to know how to write basic programs in Python.
 Among the many guides to Python, we recommend the `Python documentation <https://docs.python.org/3/>`_.

 Free software
 -------------

-graspologic is free software; you can redistribute it and/or modify it under the terms of the ``BSD`` license.
+mne-hfo is free software; you can redistribute it and/or modify it under the terms of the ``BSD`` license.
 We welcome contributions.
-Join us on `GitHub <https://github.com/microsoft/graspologic>`_.
+Join us on `GitHub <https://github.com/adma2392/mne-hfo>`_.

 Documentation
 =============